 Social Media and Online Engagement

 We occasionally use a variety of new technologies and social media options to communicate and interact with customers, potential customers, employees and potential employees.
 These sites and applications include popular social networking and media sites, open source software communities and more.
-To better engage the public in ongoing dialog, certain of our businesses use certain third-party platforms including, but not limited to, Facebook, Twitter and LinkedIn.
+To better engage the public in ongoing dialog, certain of our businesses use certain third-party platforms including, but not limited to, Facebook, Twitter, LinkedIn, Instagram, Pinterest and Google+.
 Third-Party Websites and Applications (TPWA) are Web-based technologies that are not exclusively operated or controlled by us.
 When interacting on those websites, you may reveal certain personal information to us or to third parties.
 Other than when used by our employees for the purpose of responding to a specific message or request, we will not use, share, or retain your personal information.

 - The Facebook data policy is available at: http://www.facebook.com/policy.php